 5. Home Movies

 Though Home Movies is a very funny, well-told show, for me Home Movies has gone well beyond a show I like and graduated to a show that’s almost a part of my life.
-I can draw contentment simply from thinking about it, take guidance from remembering its themes, and soothe myself to sleep by playing it.
+I can draw contentment simply from thinking about it, take guidance from remembering its themes, and soothe myself to sleep by playing it on restless nights.

 1. The Simpsons

-The Simpsons is a cultural icon of such import that I can appreciate the show even now, more than fifteen years after the show was really any good.
-In its prime it was and continues to be the funniest thing I’ve ever seen on any and every level.
+The Simpsons is a cultural icon of such import that I can appreciate the show even now, more than fifteen years after the show was any good.
+In its prime it was the funniest thing I’ve ever seen on any and every level and nothing I’ve seen since then has surpassed those golden years (seasons 3 to 8).
 As a society, we are in its debt, and it will indeed be a sorrowful day when we learn of its demise (or the time the show becomes unprofitable).

 10. Glory — writer Joe Keatinge; artist Ross Campbell